myrrlyn/apocrypha.es/priv/archive/1zjurp.md

-With the utterance of those words, Vokunmahfass grabbed Iizyoldein and carried him to the Throat on the gentle breathes of \[Kaan?\], where he taught him the way of the Dovah and his own \[Zul], and the thu’um.
+With the utterance of those words, Vokunmahfass grabbed Iizyoldein and carried him to the Throat on the gentle breathes of \[Kaan?\], where he taught him the way of the Dovah and his own \[Zul\], and the Thu’um.

 With these teachings, Iizyoldein grew from Kiir to Jul, and his \[power?\] became legendary.
-Nowhere else in Keizaal did one have such \[control and mastery\] of the talents of the Iizyol, the thu’um of combined frost and flame.
+Nowhere else in Keizaal did one have such \[control and mastery\] of the talents of the Iizyol, the Thu’um of combined frost and flame.

 But nowhere else either was there a Joor who was ruled with such bruniik.
 His city of Bo Od, dedicated to his lady Kaan, ran red with \[sos?\] from the toil